enricozb/popup.kak/notes.md

     continue for the entirety of the modal (or until the next escape sequence, which could be on the following line).
 - [ ] switch to tmux socket
+- [ ] add persistence feature, where the popup can be dismissed and re-attached